giasmith/DCFinal/README.md

 The dataset used for this project uses the earliest data points of [Coca-Cola (KO)](/Data/KO.csv) stock market price.

 ## [Models](/Models)
-We've implemented machine learning models like Random Forest and Neural Networks for accurate predictions.
+We've implemented a variety of machine learning models from PySpark's MLlib:

+- Linear Regression
+- Support Vector Machines (SVM)
+- Naïve Bayes
+- Gradient-boosted Trees
+- Random Forest (Decision Trees)

-## Literature Review
+## References:

-The following are links to materials and papers for literature review.
+The following are links to materials and papers for literature review:

-## Citations